zx80live/env_arch_sway/README.md

 # env_arch_sway
-Guide to setup environment based on Arch Linux and Swaywm
+Guide to setup environment based on Arch Linux and Swaywm for particular hardware config (see Hardware section).

   * [Write iso to usb](#write-iso-to-usb)
   * [Hardware](#hardware)